How to Get the Most Out of Your Solar System

 Electric vehicles: charge during daylight hours, or use a smart charger/app to schedule charging when solar generation is highest.

-Small tweaks like these add up to big savings and help you rely less on grid power.
+Anything that heats or cools uses alot of energy so aim to have them running in daylight hours.
+Small tweaks like these add up to big savings and help you rely less on the grid.

 Rebates & Rewards

 Finally, don’t leave money on the table.
-Many governments, councils, and energy providers offer rebates, feed-in tariffs, and incentives to make solar even more affordable.
+There are many federal and state government incentives and rebates to reduce up front installation costs.
 These can help offset installation costs and shorten your payback period.

 Check out our blog page for more information on current rebates and programs in your area.